Updated: May 6

 If you're wondering what happened with your period, make sure you chat with a provider and get the correct testing.
 Remember, it's always best to test, don't guess!

-If you want to check in on your hormones and get a better understanding of what may be causing your period irregularities, schedule a consult to learn more!
+If you want to check in on your hormones and get a better understanding of what may be causing your period irregularities, schedule a free consult to learn more!

 Ranabir S, Reetu K. Stress and hormones.
 Indian J Endocrinol Metab.
 2011;15(1):18-22. doi:10.4103/2230-8210.77573

 McEwen BS.
 Central effects of stress hormones in health and disease: Understanding the protective and damaging effects of stress and stress mediators.
 Eur J Pharmacol.
 2008;583(2-3):174-185. doi:10.1016/j.ejphar.2007.11.071